-What are Digital X-rays?
+What are Digital Dental X-rays?

-In the past, X-ray images were recorded by directing a beam of x-rays toward the teeth and other oral structures like gums and the jaw bones.
+In the past, X-ray images were recorded by directing a beam of x-rays toward the teeth and other oral structures like gums and jawbones.
 The relative absorbance of these x-rays is then recorded by x-ray sensitive films.
-This process was not only time-consuming, but the results also varied and dependent on the operator’s skill and technique.
+This process was not only time-consuming but the results also varied and dependent on the operator’s skill and technique.
 Advancements in dentistry led to the birth of digital x-rays which are much more efficient and effective in capturing radiographs.
 Instead of using a radiographic film, digital x-rays use a very small digital x-ray sensor which is placed inside the oral cavity.
 The image recorded from the digital sensors is then immediately displayed on the screen.

 What are the Uses of Digital Dental X-rays?

 - Diagnosing Teeth Cavities – While some teeth cavities, also known as caries, are visible during a clinical exam, most caries lesions develop inside deeper areas of the enamel or in between the teeth which are not visible to the naked eye.
-In these cases, digital x-rays are very useful for diagnosing teeth cavities.
+In these cases, digital dental x rays are very useful for diagnosing teeth cavities.
 Tooth decay appear as shadows or dark areas inside the tooth on x-rays, which implies a loss of tooth structure due to loss of minerals from the decay.